20 Signs of Cancer Usually Ignored by Women

 In some ways, cancer testing has never been more sophisticated, and cancer awareness is at an all-time high.
 In other ways, it's still primitive: there is still no regular screening test for ovarian cancer, the deadliest of gynecologic cancers.
 That's why it's crucial to be attuned to your health and alert to any changes, however subtle they may be.

 "While cancer tests are very effective, it's also helpful for patients to be in touch with their own body and their own symptoms," says Taylor Graber, MD, an anesthesiologist at the University of California-San Diego and owner of ASAP IVs.
 "Patients know themselves best, and if there is a symptom which is new or alarming, it's difficult for a physician to know without being told."
 Eat This, Not That!
 Health asked the experts what signs of cancer you should always be on the lookout for.
-Read on, and to ensure your health and the health of others, don't miss these Sure Signs You Have "Long" COVID and May Not Even Know It.
+Read on to find out more—and to ensure your health and the health of others, don't miss these Sure Signs You May Have Already Had COVID.

 "Vaginal bleeding or rectal bleeding are at times ignored by women," says Soma Mandal, MD, a women's health specialist at Summit Medical Group in Berkeley Heights, New Jersey.
 "This can often signal a worrisome process such as uterine or colon cancer.
 These signs can often be scary and women may not want to admit that they need further testing."